emreutkan/SE-3355-Web-Development-Midterm/README.md

 # SE-3355 Web Development Midterm Project - E-commerce Landing Page

 This project is a responsive e-commerce landing page created for the SE-3355 Web Development Midterm.
-The implementation is modeled after a popular Turkish e-commerce platform (Hepsiburada) and showcases various frontend development concepts including TypeScript, responsive design, API integration, and dynamic content rendering.
+The implementation is modeled after a popular Turkish e-commerce platform (Hepsiburada)

 ## Assumptions

 - All clickable elements redirect to the original Hepsiburada website.
 - I assumed that images for the sliders, quick links, products, and electronics section were provided by the backend.
 Since we couldn't mock image hosting/retrieval logic using a mock API, I added images to the project source and used [mocky.io](https://mocky.io) to return the image link as a relative path.
 This was done instead of linking directly to Hepsiburada images, which may be deleted in the future.